Link: Apply now for the Alaska Airlines Visa® credit card

 - 3x Mileage Plan miles for Alaska Airlines purchases

-- 2x Mileage Plan miles on gas, local transit (including ride share), cable, and select streaming services
+- 2x Mileage Plan miles on eligible gas, EV charging station, cable, streaming services and local transit purchases including ride share

 - 1x Mileage Plan miles for all other purchases

 The card also has no foreign transaction fees, making it ideal for purchases abroad.
-The rewards structure was recently revamped, with some great new bonus categories.
-While this isn’t going to be the most lucrative card for all purchases, the reality is that Alaska Mileage Plan miles are otherwise hard to earn, as no major transferable points currency partners with Alaska Airlines.
+While this isn’t going to be the most lucrative card for all purchases, the reality is that Alaska Mileage Plan miles are otherwise hard to earn, as most major transferable points currencies don’t partner with Alaska Airlines (the exception is Bilt Rewards).

 Therefore if you want to earn Alaska Airlines miles for your credit card spending, this is a good option.
 Furthermore, as I’ll cover below, there’s an incentive to spend $6,000 per anniversary year on the card.